ShpendKe/secret-rotation-local-deploy/README.md

 ## Disclaimer

-Sample only – not an official Microsoft supported extension.
+- Sample only – not an official Microsoft supported extension.
 Use at your own risk.
+- Check alternative approaches like passwordless with [Workload Identity Federation](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation)